paramsingh/notes/vault/daily.journal.2023.04.11.md

 experiment and see how they turn out, but overall sounds like a fun project.

-I'm basically making art using AI, this is kind of incredible to be honest.
+I'm basically making art using AI, this is kind of incredible to be.

 ---